 - has pauses in breathing

 In babies less than 6 months of age, or in children older than 6 years, croup is less common.
-There could be another reason for their symptoms and therefore review by your family doctor is necessary.
-In some cases, your child might need to see a paediatrician (a specialist in children's health) or ENT (ear, nose and throat) specialist.
+There could be another reason for their symptoms.
+Make sure to take your child to your family doctor for a check up.
+Your child might need to see a paediatrician (a specialist in children's health) or ENT (ear, nose and throat) specialist.

-What happens if my child gets recurring croup?
+What happens if my child gets croup again?